developmentseed/slingshotSMS/README.md

 This is SlingshotSMS, a minimal SMS server which connects GSM modems to websites and applications via a simple HTTP interface.

+# Goliath

+This is the Goliath branch of SlingshotSMS - it's not for public consumption yet, but it's very interesting if you're willing to tweak.
+Instead of just being a REST endpoint, this turns SlinghostSMS into a lightweight, scriptable interface for input and output of text messages.
+It has vCard import, Javascript hooks, a Javascript API, and much more.

 # Requirements

 * AT-compatible GSM modem